 Ask the potential contractors the same questions and lay down the same expectations.
 Once you have the estimates, carefully compare proposals that have the same amount of prep, materials, and scope of work along with all the proper documentation.

 Pricing is one of the major concerns in any painting project.
 Make sure that on the estimate, everything is crystal clear and see if the contractor can break the numbers out.
 The estimate should include the labor cost, time frame, materials, paint, travel.
 Ask about indirect and direct costs.
-Indirect costs are costs that are indirectly tied to your painting job.
+Indirect costs are costs that are indirectly tied to your job.
 This includes overhead costs, utilities, rent, the salary of support staff, etc. Clients forget to ask about these costs and get surprised when the overall estimate turns out higher than anticipated.

 5. Get a contract

 Make sure that the contract has all the contractor’s key information: name, address, office and cell numbers, and license number, plus whatever details were in the estimate.
 The contract should clearly state what is and is not included in the job.
-Most reputable painting companies would also have a written guarantee to correct any chipping, peeling, blistering, flaking, or excessive fading or chalking that occurs within x number of weeks or months; besides the guarantee that painting manufacturers have on their products.
+Most reputable companies would also have a written guarantee to correct any chipping, peeling, blistering, flaking, or excessive fading or chalking that occurs within x number of weeks or months; besides the guarantee that painting manufacturers have on their products.